mmbman/Katagiri/1982-11-24-Blue-Cliff-Record-Case-35.md

 > The thousand peaks twist and turn, the color of indigo.

 This is representing the beautiful scenery of Mount Wutai.
 The scenery is completely beautiful, beyond words, beyond discrimination, beyond the sense of comparison.
 Perfect.
-Mountain is mountain, but mountain is not mountain, so mountain is really being interconnected with skies, birds, trees, peoples’ lives, creating a harmonious life in the human world.
+Mountain is mountain, but mountain is not mountain, so mountain is really beings interconnected, interpenetrated with skies, birds, trees, peoples’ lives, and creating a harmonious life in the *sahā* human world.

 That is the scenery of Mount Wutai.

-That means completely accept the mountains life, the scenery’s life.
+That means completely accept the mountain’s life, the scenery’s life.
 Completely and totally accept your presence and others’ presence.

-That is a little bit different from acceptance of the mountains and others’ life and your life in terms of common sense.
+That is a little bit different from acceptance of the mountain’s or others’ life and your life in terms of common sense.

 I told you several years ago, in Zen there are three ways of thinking and understanding.
 In the first stage, mountains are mountains.
 Second stage, mountains are not mountains.
 The third stage, mountains are mountains.

-(Transcriber’s note: The conclusion of the talk is missing.)
+(Transcriber’s note: The conclusion of this talk seems to be missing.)

 ##### 45:05 end of recording.